ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 **Purpose:** To better understand (and support) your direct report's motivations and career aspirations.

 **Brief Description:**
+From Radical Candor
+ > Get to know each of your direct reports better, learn what their aspirations are, and plan how to help them achieve those dreams.

 While performance reviews are backward looking, career development conversations are forward facing.

-Have you ever wondered the following questions (and if not, you should!)
+Have you ever wondered the following about your teammates (and if not, you should!)
 - what motivates you?
-- what are some career goals you have?
+- what career goals do you have?
 - what inspired you to enter this field?

 Once we understand what motivates our people and what their goals are; we can help them achieve them.